burlinson/AI/_posts/2025-08-18-Core-Components-Simplified.md

 ---
 title: "Core Components Of AI Platforms - Simplified"
 date: 2025-08-18
-author: Microsoft Copilot
 hide: true
 ---
+Author: Microsoft Copilot

 AI platforms may seem like magic, but behind the scenes there’s many pieces working together.

 Here’s how they fit together:

-👤** Start with the User**
+👤**Start with the User**
 Someone types a question into a chat window: “What’s our remote work policy?”

 🧭 **Orchestration Layer**